-Full formal report: The research has been compiled in a synthesized report, which will be made available to the Educational Team of MMP
+Full formal report: The research has been compiled in a synthesized report, which will be made available to the Educational Team of MMP.

-PowerPoint based on the findings of the case studies which was made available to the MMP Education Team for the purpose of further training, distribution and implementation.
+PowerPoint based on the findings of the case studies which was made available to the MMP Educational Team for the purpose of further training, distribution and implementation.

-Community partners attended a presentation on July 23 2016 where the findings of the research and a workshop on further progressions in fostering creativity and imagination through the arts was conducted.
-A has been made available to the community partner participats.
+Community partners attended a presentation on July 23, 2016 where the findings of the research and a workshop on further progressions in fostering creativity and imagination through the arts was conducted.
+A PowerPoint, which includes summaries of the research findings and an outline of the workshop content, has been made available to the community partner participants.

-A meeting was conducted July 26, 2016 to discuss the research findings, and review the content of workshop material with the Education Team of MMP including CEO Chonabelle Domingo
+A meeting was conducted on July 26, 2016 to discuss the research findings, and review the content of workshop material with the Education Team of MMP including CEO Chonabelle Domingo.

 Action Outcomes